 SSS uses a methodology devised over many years to compute a family’s ability to pay for educational expenses for all children.
 SSS considers total financial situation including the Bay Area's cost of living.
 SSS is a service provided by the National Association of Independent Schools (NAIS).
 Many NAIS schools use SSS for financial aid analysis.

-Admission acceptance letters sent on March 18, 2020, will include a separate response regarding Flexible Tuition.
+Admission acceptance letters sent on March 17, 2021, will include a separate response regarding Flexible Tuition.
 Responses to families will fall into two categories: an offer of Flexible Tuition and the amount or a notification that the family does not qualify for Flexible Tuition.

 Yes.
 Each student’s need is recalculated annually.
 Therefore, parents are required to complete the application and upload the required documentation each year.
 Provided family circumstances remain the same and the school’s resources can continue to support the program to the same extent, the school intends to fund the student for three years.

 Yes.
 Please give your request for a second review in writing to the Flexible Tuition Committee.
 Fill out a detailed Monthly Cash Flow Report and provide additional documents to substantiate your appeal.